 |$2.50 per one thousand dollars ($1,000.00) of institutional charges|

-* Special tuition rate applies to courses taken through 8/31/23.
-Standard tuition rates will apply beginning in the fall 2023 term.
+* Special tuition rate applies to courses taken through 8/31/24.
+Standard tuition rates will apply beginning in the fall 2024 term.
 All prices are subject to change.
+No other scholarships or discounts are available for this program.
 Not eligible for Title IV financial aid.
-Please refer to the Academic Catalog for the most up-to-date pricing.
+Please refer to the Academic Catalog for the most up to date pricing.

 ** e-Resources fee waived for the following groups (including their immediate family members/dependents2): military servicemembers3, DOD & USCG employees4